willbrandin/RocketNetworking/README.md

 #### Define Endpoints
 A type that conforms to `EndPointType` defines the http request to be used in the Router.
+All Objects to be encoded **must conform** to `PropertyLoopable`.
+Conformance allows object properties to be created as a Dictionary.
+This allows the `HTTPRequest` to encode as Body Data in the form of JSON or as urlParameters.

 ```swift
 enum MyAPIEndpoint {